 If the county representative does not offer a Conditional Withdrawal in your case, then you should prepare for your hearing.
 You can pick up your file and the county’s position statement explaining its decision at least two days before the hearing.
 You can submit your own written position statement any time before the hearing.

-State Hearing Procedure: At the fair hearing, you will need to prove that you satisfy the requirements to be approved as a resource family.
-You should also bring all supporting documentation relevant to your issue and copies of those documents for the judge and county representative.
-You should bring your position statement and any witnesses or other evidence that shows the county made an error.
+You should bring all supporting documentation relevant to your issue and copies of those documents for the judge and county representative.
+You should bring your position statement and any witnesses or other evidence that shows the county made an error in taking the adverse action against you.
 The Administrative Law Judge (ALJ) will ask questions from you, the county representative, and witnesses from both sides.
 If you have additional evidence that you want to show the ALJ but that you did not bring with you to the hearing, you can ask to leave the record open, and then submit your evidence as quickly as possible.
 The ALJ will send you their decision a few months later.
-See CDSS Resource Family Approval Written Directives (effective 2/6/18) sections 12-10 through 12-21(at page 103-110)
+See Sections 12-09 through 12-21 of the CDSS RFA Written Directives Version 7 (effective 1-13-21)